 The VER Project got underway in the summer of 2021, with meetings between the stakeholders and the project lead to define goals and design the research activities.
 In fall 2021, Steinwald will conduct interviews with a small group of ten artists to gain multiple perspectives on virtual engagement.
 The initial information gathered from these interviews was used as a basis for designing the survey questions for the field.

-The Survey will be launched in winter 2022, and disseminated by the four organizational partners to each of their artist constituents.
-In spring 2022, the survey results will be analyzed and synthesized into a report that will be shared with the field.
+The Survey launched in the winter of 2022 and was disseminated by the four organizational partners to each of their artist constituents.
+In the spring and summer of 2022, the survey results were collected and analyzed.
+The findings will be released and shared with the field in early 2023.

 As virtual engagement becomes an established and permanent aspect of dance and theater offerings, Pentacle is committed to learning how it functions and works best for artists.
 The accessibility that virtual engagement provides also gives us an opportunity to deepen current audience engagement while addressing disparities in who gets to dance and gets to see professional dance.
 The insights that the VER project reveals, will be invaluable to bringing past inequities to light and avoid repeating the same injustices as the field moves towards greater reciprocity and support beyond the current pandemic and social reckonings.